 What is Manhunt Cares?

 Manhunt Cares’ web presence provides practical, relevant health resources and web links for interested Manhunt members and the GLBTQ community at large.
-Over the past eight years Manhunt has partnered with hundreds of non-profit community-based organizations and public health departments to provide individualized, local health information for the benefit of our members.
+Over the past ten years Manhunt has partnered with hundreds of non-profit community-based organizations and public health departments to provide individualized, local health information for the benefit of our members.
 In short, Manhunt Cares and our tag line says it all: Health partnerships that make a difference.

 Why is Manhunt Cares a separate website?
 Separating Manhunt Cares from our main site allows everyone to have unrestricted access to information about our Manhunt Cares Health Partners, so even if you are not a Manhunt member, you may benefit from learning more about a local organization.
 If you are a Manhunt member and logged in to the site, simply click on the “Health” link (next to the Customer Service & Logout links) to visit Manhunt Cares.

 - To improve members’ understanding and access to local, state and national Manhunt Cares Health Partners

 - To allow members to learn more about innovative Manhunt Cares Health Partners‘ health products and research opportunities which benefit our community

 - To provide an easy way for members to give back to these important organizations

 Manhunt Cares, and the OLB Research Institute, is proud to be an industry-leading provider of online Gay Sexual Health™ information and resources.